GuanyiLi-Craig/FullStackTemplate/README.md

 }
 ```

+Root gradle is used to define the dependencies for all the projects and versioning.
+Here we setup the java version apply some shared configurations to all the sub projects, such as current version, group id and java version.

 Use Spring Initializer to init two projects with web, actuator and lombok dependency.
 Remove the following

 `gradlew* settings.gradle /gradle`